New Puppy Basics

 You as a Leader

-- When you become the leader, your puppy may throw a “temper-tantrum.”
+- When you ask your puppy to do something they may not want to, your puppy may throw a “temper-tantrum.”
 Like a young child, his whining and squirming do not mean you are hurting him.
-It may be difficult, but you must remain the boss.
 Letting your puppy do whatever he pleases will only lead to troubling behavior when he is older, and this can be especially hard if he is a large breed.

 - Sometimes you may need a little help.
-Puppy obedience classes, books, and specially designed leashes can assist you in teaching your puppy that humans are the dominant members of the family. —Contact us for our recommendations.
+Puppy obedience classes, books, and specially designed leashes can assist you in teaching your puppy appropriate social manners.

 - Get your puppy used to having his toes, mouth, and ears touched.
 Doing this now will help when you or a professional groomer cleans him, and it will help you and your veterinarian as well.

-- Make sure other people around your puppy also establish themselves as leaders, and have them follow the same actions you do.
-If your puppy is getting mixed commands, he will be confused.
+- Make sure other people around your puppy follow the same rules for your home, and have them assist you in different types of relaxation, handling, and separation training.
+If your puppy is getting mixed commands, they will have a harder time with consistency.

 - Never hit your puppy.
 It is easier for us to remember a bad action than a good one, but the most success in modifying behavior comes with praising and not punishing.
 You need to show CONSISTENCY, LEADERSHIP, LOVE, and PATIENCE.
 Eventually the dog you had in mind the first day you laid eyes on him will be revealed.